-COMPLIANCE WITH POSITIVE IMPACT PLAN

-Progress or Success Goal 1
+COMPLIANCE WITH POSITIVE IMPACT PLAN Progress or Success Goal 1

-Description of Progress or Success: Although The Haven Center has not yet Commenced Operations for any of its adult-use licenses, the Haven Center has already begun the process of drafting the materials and documentation that it needs in order to effectuate its Positive Impact Plan (in accordance with the details of its Positive Impact Plan submitted to the Commission and approved without conditions).
+Description of Progress or Success: Although The Haven Center has not yet Commenced Operations for any of its adult-use licenses, the Haven Center has already begun the process of drafting the materials and documentation that it needs in order to effectuate its Positive Impact Plan.
 A copy of some of those materials is included below.

-COMPLIANCE WITH DIVERSITY PLAN

-Diversity Progress or Success 1
+COMPLIANCE WITH DIVERSITY PLAN Diversity Progress or Success 1

-Description of Progress or Success: Although The Haven Center has not yet Commenced Operations for any of its adult-use licenses, the Haven Center has already begun the process of drafting the materials and documentation that it needs in order to effectuate its Diversity Plan (in accordance with the details of its Diversity Plan submitted to the Commission and approved without conditions).
+Description of Progress or Success: Although The Haven Center has not yet Commenced Operations for any of its adult-use licenses, the Haven Center has already begun the process of drafting the materials and documentation that it needs in order to effectuate its Diversity Plan.
 A copy of some of those materials is included below.